4 Season Sunroom Makeover with Grand Mountain Views

 Spray Painting Interior Tip

-I recommend asking your painter if a full cleanup is included in the estimate and if it’s not, plan on either doing it yourself or hiring someone to come in.
-The windows are all in need of a good cleaning, the wood floors needed mopping, and lots and lots of dusting.
-It can be a good day’s work.
+I recommend asking your painter if a complete cleanup is included in the estimate.
+If not, plan on doing it yourself or hiring someone to come in.

 Sunroom Rug Choice